Mediterranean and Russian Tortoises

-Apart from the importance of temperature, tortoise’s are exposed to high level’s of ultra violet light (UVA & UVB) from the sun’s ray’s which also play’s an important part in the health of the tortoise.
-UVA & UVB help increase appetite, activity and induce reproductive behaviour.
-It also helps the tortoise produce it’s own vitamin D3 which help’s to distribute and absorb the correct level’s of calcium which it need’s to maintain healthy growth.
+As well as the importance of heat, these tortoises are naturally exposed to high level’s of ultra violet light (UVA & UVB) from the sun’s ray’s which play’s an important part in the health of a tortoise.
+UVA & UVB stimulate appetite, activity and induce reproductive behaviour.
+It also promotes vitamin D3 synthesis which helps distribute and absorb the correct level’s of calcium, this is essential for healthy bone growth.

 To give you an idea of the difference between the weather in the UK and southern Europe.
 In the UK we have on average about 1000+ hours of sunshine per year, where as in southern Europe it’s more like 2,500-3000+ per year